ssuyung/golang-compiler/README.md

 We've provided a number of Go code examples that our compiler can successfully compile in our repository.
 These examples showcase the range of syntactic constructs our compiler supports and provide insight into how they are used within the context of the Go language.

-To explore the examples of legal syntax, click [here](https://collaborating.tuhh.de/e16/courses/compiler-construction/ss23/groups/group06/-/tree/main/P4/Tests/Legal).
+To explore the examples of legal syntax, go to `Tests/Legal`

 ### Examples of Illegal Syntax